ing-thejis/ing-thejis/README.md

-## ✌️ Hi, I'm Jesith, I'm Full React Frontend Developer.
+## ✌️ Hi, I'm Jesith, I'm Frontend Developer and learning more every day.
 Today and all night, I try to take over the world

 <div align="center"><br>
   <a href="https://github.com/ing-thejis">